Pond Aeration for Healthier Aquatic Ecosystems

 - Nutrients build up, increasing the growth of algae.
 Many of the worst algae species including the 'toxic' ones prefer high pH still-water habitats

 - Fish cannot breathe, resulting in stress and possible mass fish kills

 - The water becomes stratified with temperature differences between the top and bottom levels further reducing oxygen at the lower levels

 Our leading product line of advanced diffused aeration systems for lakes, ponds, canals and marinas have been shown in INDEPENDENT TESTING to aid in pond and lake restoration by adding oxygen to the water at all depths.
 Lake aeration is a better choice for the environment as it reduces the need for chemicals to combat problems caused by low oxygen.

 Why use pond aeration for pond restoration?
 POND AERATION SCIENCE.

 How do I know aeration will fix my ponds problems?
-Pond and lake aeration CASE STUDIES
+Aeration CASE STUDIES

 What is in a pond aeration system?
 POND AERATION SYSTEMS

-Where do I place the pond aerator system?
-SPECIFYING POND AND LAKE AERATION
+Where do I place the aerator system?
+SPECIFYING POND/LAKE AERATION